 Sometimes clenching of the teeth can occur because of stress or gum chewing resulting in enlargement of the masseter and/or the temporals muscles.
 Grinding of the teeth is often done during sleep and can affect the teeth and cause asymmetric enlargement of the masseter muscle.
 These conditions are associated with jaw pain, headaches, temple pain and masculinization of the female face.
 Some people, especially those of Asian decent have genetically enlarged masseter muscles causing an unwanted rounding of the face.

-Treatments often include night guards, arthroscopic surgeries, muscle relaxers etc. Botox is a treatment option that should be considered first line therapy as it is low risk and extremely effective.
-A typical treatment strategy involves 15-30 units of Botox per side every month until the symptoms are improved and the muscles begin to weaken.-, typically 3-4 treatments in a row.
+Treatments often include night guards, arthroscopic surgeries, muscle relaxers and more.
+Botox is a treatment option that should be considered first line therapy as it is low risk and extremely effective.
+A typical treatment strategy involves 15 to 30 units of Botox per side every month until the symptoms are improved and the muscles begin to weaken, typically 3-4 treatments in a row.
 Maintenance is usually done every 8-9 months.
 While symptoms improve in the first few months, jaw slimming may take 1-2 years of consistent treatment, especially in the jaw bone has enlarged as well.

 New Image MD specializes in safe and affordable Botox treatments to correct TMD and prevent the signs of aging.
 Our physicians and staff can formulate a treatment plan to help you treat TMD and feel beautiful.
 For Botox and many other aesthetic services, we invite you to book an appointment with us today!